jan107/ib-asio-docs-/entregables_hito_1/01-Red_de_Ontologías_Hércules/ASIO_Izertis_RedDeOntologiasHercules.md

 It is, at the moment of this writing, a work in progress but the implementation so far includes the first-level bodies of *administración autonómica* (*conserjerías*), as available at Spain's administration portal [[1]](https://administracion.gob.es/pagFront/espanaAdmon/directorioOrganigramas/comunidadesAutonomas/comunidadesAutonomas.htm?idCCAA=14), and the second-level [[2]](https://administracion.gob.es/pagFront/espanaAdmon/directorioOrganigramas/fichaUnidadOrganica.htm?idUnidOrganica=123276&origenUO=comunidadesAutonomas&volver=comunidadesAutonomas&idCCAA=14), mainly *direcciones generales* and *consorcios*.

-The implementation of this vertical module is carried out using SKOS-Core.
+The implementation of this vertical module is also carried out using SKOS-Core.